James Longstreet: Fredericksburg

-Longstreet had his men firmly entrenched along Marye's Heights.
+Longstreet had his men firmly entrenched.
 On December 13, under Burnside's orders, troops from the Union Right Grand Division under Sumner and the Center Grand Division under Hooker undertook to carry the position held by Longstreet's troops, who, contrary to some of their expectations, found themselves at the center of the battle.
 The first Union assault on Longstreet's men at Marye's Heights was a disastrous failure, causing approximately 1,000 casualties within 30 minutes.
 When Lee expressed apprehension that the Federal troops might overrun Longstreet's men, Longstreet replied that as long as he had sufficient ammunition he would "kill them all" before any of them reached his line.
 He advised him to look towards Jackson's more tenuous position to the right.
-Longstreet was proven correct, as from their strong position his troops easily repulsed several more assaults.
+Longstreet was proven correct, as from their strong position his troops easily repulsed several assaults.
 In some places behind the stone wall, Confederate ranks were four to five troops deep.
-Soldiers in the rear loaded rifles and passed them up to the front, making it so that the fire coming from behind the wall was virtually continuous.
+Soldiers in the rear loaded rifles and passed them up to the front, so that the fire was virtually continuous.
 Confederate troops were well protected, although they did suffer one notable casualty when Brigadier General Thomas Reade Rootes Cobb, who commanded a brigade in McLaws' division that was positioned at the front of the stone wall, was killed.
 One Union general compared the scene before Marye's Heights to "a great slaughter pen" and said that his men "might as well have tried to take Hell".
 McLaws estimated that only one Union soldier lay dead within 30 yards of the wall, the rest having fallen much farther back.
 Jackson, meanwhile, managed with much greater difficulty to repel a strong Union assault spearheaded by the division of George Meade.
-Sensing that the rest of his troops would be adequate to defend his position on the Confederate left on the heights, Longstreet had ordered Hood to reinforce Jackson, and Pickett to cooperate with him, but Hood hesitated in sending his division forward, and by the time he finally did, the fighting on Jackson's front had mostly ended.
-Speaking about Hood, Longstreet expressed regret after the war for "not bringing the delinquent to trial".
+Sensing that the rest of his troops would be adequate to defend his position on the Confederate left on the heights, Longstreet had ordered Hood to reinforce Jackson, and Pickett to cooperate with him, but Hood hesitated in sending his division forward, and by the time he did, the fighting on Jackson's front had mostly ended.
+Longstreet expressed regret after the war for "not bringing the delinquent [Hood] to trial".

-Burnside intended to attack again the next day, but several of his officers, particularly Sumner, advised him against it.
+Burnside intended to attack again the next day, but several of his officers, particularly Sumner, advised against it.
 He entrenched his men instead and withdrew on December 15.
 In Longstreet's report, he praised his men and officers while asking them to contribute money for the residents of Fredericksburg.
 Lee's report strongly commended Jackson and Longstreet.
 Burnside's army had suffered 12,653 casualties at Fredericksburg.
 About 70% of them were in front of Marye's Heights.
 Lee suffered only about 5,300 losses, about 1,900 of which came from Longstreet.
 Lt.
 Col. Edward Porter Alexander of the artillery described Fredericksburg as "the easiest battle we ever fought."